john-clark/rust-oxide-umod/README.md

 Gives players with permission the ability to easily watch the movement of certain players

 [Playtime Supply Signal](https://umod.org/plugins/playtime-supply-signal)
+Gives players a Supply Signal, based on time played on server at configurable rate

 [Political Survival](https://umod.org/plugins/political-survival)
 Become the President, tax the server, and subjugate everyone!